bonniepan02/rebel-alliance/bookclub/notes/sre.md

 This chapter has repeated one theme over and over: software simplicity is a prerequisite to reliability.
 Every time we say "no" to a feature, we are not restricting innovation; we are keeping the environment uncluttered of distractions so that focus remains squarely on innovation, and real engineering can proceed.

+# Practical Alerting from Time-series Data

+Monitoring enables service owners to make rational decisions about the impact of changes to the service, apply the scientific method to incident response, and of course ensure their reson for exisitence: to measure the service's alignment with business goals.

 References: